anshhhh/influencer/README.md

 # influencer
-Ansh Sethiv - an influencer
+Ansh Sethi - an influencer